uoftgasa/uoftgasa.github.io/markdown/index.md

 [**Table of Contents**](#table-of-contents)

 ### St George
 Also called UTSG, this is UofT's "downtown" campus, located in the heart of Toronto.
 You can reach this campus easily on foot, by bicycle, or by taking the [TTC](#toronto-transit-commission) to Line 1 subway stations (Queen's Park, Museum, St George, Spadina), to Line 2 subway stations (St George, Spadina),  by using the 506 and 510 streetcar lines or by taking the 94 Wellesley bus.
 There is limited street parking available, as well as underground parking lots that can be entered for a fee, some requiring a permit.
-This campus hosts the two main astronomy buildings, [AB](#astronomy-building) and [MP](#mclennan-physical-labs-and-burton-tower), where you can find the [department](#department-of-astronomy-and-astrophysics), the [Dunlap Institute]
+This campus hosts the two main astronomy buildings, [AB](#astronomy-building) and [MP](#mclennan-physical-labs-and-burton-tower), where you can find the [department](#department-of-astronomy-and-astrophysics), the [Dunlap Institute](#dunlap-institute) and [CITA](#canadian-institute-for-theoretical-astrophysics).

 ### Scarborough

 The UTSC campus is UofT's eastern satellite campus, in the Scarborough suburb of Toronto.
 This campus can be reached by car via the 401 highway, or by [TTC](#toronto-transit-commission) by taking a bus from the York Mills (on Line 1) or from Kennedy Station (Line 2).
 This campus is home to [CPS](#centre-for-planetary-sciences), and hosts the [Scarborough Planet Days](#scarborough-planet-days) and [Scarborough Planet Lunches](#scarborough-planet-lunches).
+Astronomy courses are taught there, and you may have the option to TA one of them.

 ### Mississauga
 Also called UTM, this is UofT's western satellite campus, located in the neighbouring city of Mississauga.
 There is a shuttle that runs between [Hart House](#hart-house) on the [UTSG](#st-george) campus and the UTM Instructional Centre.
 The shuttle is free for students with their [TCard](#tcard).
-There is only one faculty member appointed to the  UTM campus, but astronomy courses are taught there, and you may have the option to TA ones them.
+There is only one faculty member appointed to the  UTM campus, but astronomy courses are taught there, and you may have the option to TA one of them.

 ## Buildings
 [**Table of Contents**](#table-of-contents)